lolsam/setup-jenkins/README.md

 # How-To-Setup-Jenkins
 Jenkins is NOT a software as a service (SaaS) -- at least not yet -- and has to run on a server.
-This is a simple shell script to setup Jenkins on CentOS.
-Should work for RedHat systems as well.
+This is a simple shell script to setup Jenkins on RedHat/CentOS.
 For Ubuntu systems, simply change the package manager from yum to apt-get.

 Once you run the installjenkins.sh script few more things are needed to finish the setup: